aneeta-sylo/npjDigitalMedicine/README.md

 - **npjDM-IntVal&ExtVal_Experiments-XGBoost**: Internal Validation and External Validation Experiment 1 for the supervised XGBoost models, trained on the QEUH annotated datasets.
 - **npjDM-IntVal&ExtVal_Experiments-SVM**: Internal Validation and External Validation Experiment 1 for the supervised SVM models, trained on the QEUH annotated datasets.

-- **npjDM-HiRID_ExtVal_Dataset_Exp1**: Contains the data pre-processing steps to create the HiRID External Validation dataset used in Experiment 1.
+- **npjDM-HiRID_ExtVal_Dataset_Exp1**: Contains the data pre-processing steps to create the HiRID Validation dataset used in External Validation Experiment 1.
-- **npjDM-HiRID_Temporal_ExtVal_Dataset_Exp2**: Contains the data pre-processing steps to create the HiRID External Validation dataset used in Experiment 2.
+- **npjDM-HiRID_Temporal_ExtVal_Dataset_Exp2**: Contains the data pre-processing steps to create the HiRID Validation dataset used in External Validation Experiment 2.